tamizhvendan/personal-website/content/blog/are-you-truly-agile.md

 This blog post aims to bring back the awareness of the "first message" of what agile is.

-I want you to immerse yourself and internalize what is mentioned on [this page](https://agilemanifesto.org/principles.html) about agile methodology principles.
+I want you to immerse yourself and internalize what is mentioned on [this page](https://agilemanifesto.org/principles.html) about the principles of the agile methodology.